Our Line Up

 PLEASE NOTE: All photos are first samples.
 NONE of these should be considered final.

-The above photos show the first painted sample I received this Tues 7/7/09.
-This was a rush for the NMRA show and the other painted versions did not make it in time.
-Even for a quick sample, you can start to see the detail possible on these units.
+In the samples above, you can start to see the detail possible on these units.
 This one was fully equipped with grab irons for two reason, one to show what can be done, and the other to see what it really involves to add them (more on that later).
 For now, check out what CAN be done.
 Correctly colored handrails, walkways, all those warning labels on the roof - Pretty Cool stuff - No?

 Q: Will you do all the absolute 100% correct versions of these locos.
 Which ones will you do?